Interface Tutorial¶

 What is the Camera page?¶

-The Camera page is where all the action happens for turning your paper programs interactive!
+The Camera page is where all the action happens detecting and interacting with your paper programs!

 On this page you will find the preview of your webcam, a preview of the full JavaScript for your currently selected paper program, and a plethora of options in the sidebar.
 Explore the headings in the sidebar to create and navigate between spaces, calibrate your webcam to detect paper programs, print and virtually preview programs and markers, and fine-tune your detection.